Was the Ark taken by a Judean princess to Ireland?

 The Bible tells us that God had chosen Jerusalem.

-Jeremiah is the person most traditions say had something to do with the Ark’s disappearance, however, Jeremiah had been given this prophecy:
+Jeremiah is the prophet most often connected to the Ark’s disappearance in tradition.
+Yet Jeremiah himself had been given this prophecy:

-In the Ark Files series, EACH EPISODE is devoted to giving Biblical arguments to not only why the Ark of the Covenant would still be in Jerusalem, but also why Ron Wyatt’s discovery of the Ark of the Covenant is not only biblical but a necessity in order for Bible prophesy to have been fulfilled after the law.
-All these same biblical arguments speak against the Ark being at the Hill of Tara.
+In the Ark Files series, each episode is devoted to presenting biblical arguments not only for why the Ark of the Covenant would still be in Jerusalem, but also why Ron Wyatt’s reported discovery of the Ark there fits Scripture and is necessary for prophecy to have been fulfilled after the giving of the law.
+The very same arguments show why the Ark could not be at Tara.

 ____________________________________________________